RiftMods/LegysMod/README.md

 # LegysMod
-This is the official GitHub of Legy's Mod.
-It is being developed for the youtube channel legy/instagram legendary minecraft.
+This is the official Legy's Mod.
+Do not resell/distribute this mod.
+You will always be able to download the mod from here so you can just give people a link.
+Thanks, RiftMods